-By the time we got to Lake Nakuru we were itching to see some really big wildlife.
-We had seen a lot of elephants at Kenya's Amboseli National Park, but we had yet to see any other of the Big 5 – save for some buffalo up in the distance.
+By the time we got to Lake Nakuru during our Kenya Safari, we were itching to see some really big wildlife.
+We had seen a lot of elephants at Amboseli National Park, but we had yet to see any other of the Big 5 – save for some buffalo up in the distance.

 We cycled through Africa along the Elephant Highway in 2008 where we saw our fair share of the king of the giants.
-We’ve seen Asian elephants in India, Thailand and Sri Lanka and in Amboseli National Park, we saw more herds of elephants than we had seen anywhere in the world.
+We’ve seen Asian elephants in India, Thailand and Sri Lanka.
+In Kenya’s Amboseli National Park, we saw more herds of elephants than we had seen anywhere in the world.

-We arrived close to sunset and we weren’t in the mood to keep an eye out for wildlife.
-After only a short time driving around the lake, we told our guide Makau of Journeys International that we’d like to call it a day and go back to the hotel.
+We arrived close to sunset and we weren’t in the mood to search for wildlife.
+After only a short time driving around the lake, we told our guide Makau that we’d like to call it a day and go back to the hotel.

 But first we were greeted by all the wildlife waking up first thing in the morning who were hanging out by the side of the road.

 We were feeling optimistic and we wondered how the other safari van who was racing so quickly could even possibly spot any wildlife at that speed?